 Step up your selections with the semi-custom and custom designs available from Starmark Cabinetry.
 This high-end maker builds American-style cabinets to order in their Sioux Falls, South Dakota factory.
 These cabinets are built with hardwood construction, including plywood boxes, 3/4-inch solid hardwood face frames, and birch or walnut hardwood drawers with dovetail joinery.
 Starmark’s cabinets have earned the KCMA seal of approval for durability and carry a limited lifetime warranty.

 When you order from Starmark Cabinetry, you can receive design assistance to create the high-end cabinet layout of your dreams.
-However, if you don’t purchase from Starmark, there is a $300 design fee.
+Each Starkmark dealer will have their own policy regarding any design fees.
 The options for doors include slab, inset, raised, and more.
-In total, there are more than 3,000 combinations of doors, wood, and finish options.
+In total, there are more than 1,000,000 combinations of doors, wood, and finish options.
 If that’s not enough, you can also request custom finish colors from Starmark.

 Best for Customization: Wellborn Cabinet